‘Find Your Passion’ Is Awful Advice

 But according to Dweck and others, that advice is steering people wrong.

-“What are the consequences of that?” asked Paul O’Keefe, an assistant professor of psychology at Yale University.
+“What are the consequences of that?” asked Paul O’Keefe, an assistant professor of psychology at Yale—NUS College.
 “That means that if you do something that feels like work, it means you don’t love it.”
 He gave me the example of a student who jumps from lab to lab, trying to find one whose research topic feels like her passion.
 “It’s this idea that if I’m not completely overwhelmed by emotion when I walk into a lab, then it won’t be my passion or my interest.”

 That’s why he and two co-authors—Dweck and Greg Walton of Stanford—recently performed a study that suggests it might be time to change the way we think about our interests.
 Passions aren’t “found,” they argue.
 They’re developed.